|

 headlines, marking their arrival like a puppy in a

+new garden.
 We need a system which encourages

 due deliberation, considering all the options, taking